-During 2012, the full board of directors met eight times in person and held one meeting via teleconference.
+During 2013, the full board of directors met four times in person and held two meetings via teleconference.
 Each of the in-person meetings was preceded and/or followed by an executive session of the independent directors, chaired by Mr. Wehrwein.
-Each of our directors attended at least 75% percent of the meetings of the board and any committee on which they served in 2012.
+Each of our directors attended at least 75% percent of the meetings of the board and any committee on which they served in 2013.
 We do not maintain a formal policy regarding the board's attendance at annual shareholder meetings; however, board members are expected to regularly attend all board meetings and meetings of the committees on which they serve and are encouraged to make every effort to attend the Annual Meeting of Shareholders.
-This Annual Meeting will be our first Annual Meeting of Shareholders as a public company.
+Eight of our nine directors at the time of the 2013 Annual Meeting of Shareholders attended the meeting.